chris-prener/testDriveR/index.md

 [![Downloads](https://cranlogs.r-pkg.org/badges/testDriveR?color=brightgreen)](https://www.r-pkg.org/pkg/testDriveR)
 [![DOI](https://zenodo.org/badge/95270521.svg)](https://zenodo.org/badge/latestdoi/95270521)

 The goal of `testDriveR` is to provide data sets for teaching statistics and data science courses.
-This package includes a sample of data from John Edmund Kerrich's famous coinflip experiment.
+This package includes a sample of data from John Edmund Kerrich's famous coin flip experiment.
 These are data that I used for teaching [SOC 4015 / SOC 5050](https://slu-soc5050.github.io) at [Saint Louis University](https://www.slu.edu).

 The package also includes an R Markdown template for completing assignments.
 This was the *required* format for authoring R Markdown documents in my courses [SOC 4015 / SOC 5050](https://slu-soc5050.github.io) and [SOC 4650 / SOC 5650](https://slu-soc5650.github.io) at [Saint Louis University](https://www.slu.edu).
 A quick overview is included below.